-This little sachet doesn’t have to be confined to a drawer.
+The lavender scented sachet doesn’t have to be confined to a drawer.
 It can be placed anywhere that needs freshening up, such as a linen closet, a vehicle, or even a gym bag.
-You can also lay it on your pillow beside of you at night to get a relaxing and peaceful sleep.
+You can also lay it on your pillow beside you at night to get a relaxing and peaceful sleep.

 How will you use your DIY lavender scented no sew drawer sachet?